-- A maximum of four mechanics clearly identified for the whole procedure wearing red armbands (the same four mechanics must carry out the whole operation having no possibility to swap their armband) are allowed to carry out any operations needed to change the tyres using no more than two wheel guns (and their sockets) or torque wrenches.
-These four people may enter the working area and start these operations only once the car has stopped in front of the pit garage with the engine off and where applicable refuelling has finished. - They must: - bring no more than two wheel guns (and their sockets) onto the working area.
+- bring no more than two wheel guns (and their sockets) onto the working area.
 For the avoidance of doubt no more than two wheel removing tools may be brought into the working area; e.g. one torque wrench and one wheel gun. - take the new wheels from inside the garage and place the replaced ones inside the pit area (i.e. behind the line) on the ground or on a stand without taking them from or handing them to any other personnel - carry permanently the detached wheels when they are outside the pit.
 However, in order to facilitate the wheel changes, it is possible to lay them flat on the near the car.
-No mechanic may carry more than one wheel at any time. - not throw the wheels or drop them, - take the equipment back inside the pit (i.e. behind the line). - The Driver exiting the car may assist the Driver replacing him. - Any other Team members standing in the working area (working lane, Article 34.4) will be considered as mechanics and working on the car as will a Driver who performs any work on the car. - One of the mechanics wearing a red armband may bring and connect the air hose to the air jacks, wash/clean the windscreen and lights, remove dirt or grass from the radiator grille, change the water bottle, or assist the Drivers during the Driver change.
+No mechanic may carry more than one wheel at any time. - not throw the wheels or drop them, - take the equipment back inside the pit (i.e. behind the line). - The Driver exiting the car may assist the Driver replacing him. - Any other Team members standing in the working area (working lane, Article 34.4) will be considered as mechanics and working on the car as will a Driver who performs any work on the car.

+- One of the mechanics wearing a green armband may bring and connect the air hose to the air jacks, wash/clean the windscreen and lights, remove dirt or grass from the radiator grille, change the water bottle, or assist the Drivers during the Driver change.
 Removing a tear-off film is considered to be cleaning the windscreen. - A Data Technician may download data from the car by cable, card or data stick, without performing any other task.
-They do not require an armband as long as they do not perform any other task. - 1 'tyre' technician and 1 'brake' technician wearing a yellow Industry armband, external to the Team, may without intervening or working on the car proceed to conduct visual checks as well as with a temperature probe or pressure gauge. - 38.2 The car cannot leave the pit working area until all personnel and equipment are no longer in the working area.
+They do not require an armband as long as they do not perform any other task.
+If the Data Technician is in the working zone they must be in fireproof clothing. - 1 'tyre' technician and 1 'brake' technician wearing a red Industry armband, external to the Team, may without intervening or working on the car proceed to conduct visual checks as well as with a temperature probe or pressure gauge. - 38.2 The car cannot leave the pit working area until all personnel and equipment are no longer in the working area.
 For the purposes of this article, 'personnel' includes the tyre change and where applicable refuelling and other pit stop personnel but does not include the Car Controller (who has to be in the working zone for the release of the car).